purpleclay/nsv/docs/pretty.md

 # Pretty-Printing Output

 Support for pretty-printing allows the output of `nsv` to be customized.
 A set of in-built options are supported, with more to follow.
-The default option is `full` but can be changed by:
+The default option is `full` but can be changed:

 === "ENV"